-Applications must be no longer than four pages and single-spaced.
-Applicants should use a minimum of 12-point font, a minimum of one-inch margins, and page numbers centered at the bottom of the page.
-They must include the following:
+Applicants should use a single-spaced 12-point font, a minimum of one-inch margins, and page numbers centered at the bottom of the page.
+The application narrative (includes Problem, Budget, and Data Management sections) should not exceed four pages.
+Applications must include the following:

 - Problem A discussion of the policy or leadership problem and the project the applicant seeks to undertake to resolve it;

-- Budget A proposed budget which includes a detailed narrative describing the need for each category of funds and how the funds will be used to meet the project goals.
-The budget should include well defined salary and fringe numbers; and
+- Budget* A proposed budget which includes a detailed narrative describing the need for each category of funds and how the funds will be used to meet the project goals.
+The budget should include well-defined salary and fringe numbers;

 - Data Management A data management plan that describes: